English

-Jugonostalgija
+Yugoslavia and Jugonostalgija

-The country that once was called “Yugoslavia” disappeared from the maps at the end of last century and after a cruel war.
+The country that once was called “Yugoslavia” disappeared from the maps at the end of the last century and after a cruel war.
 Outside the former Yugoslavian area, nothing of it remains on maps, just a trace on the history texts.
-But the “Made in Yugoslavia” Zastavas still run the roads of the new countries that
+But the “Made in Yugoslavia” Zastavas still run the roads of the new countries

 Located in Northeastern Italy, Palmanova, the star-shaped town, is a unique destination.
 It is a great example of a Renaissance-era planned town meant to be used as a living area, fortress and stronghold.
 The star-shaped town Palmanova has the shape of a star.
-Right in its middle, there is a huge square, an enormous empty
+Right in its middle, there is a huge square, an enormous and

 Discover the old times charm of Marzamemi